My 2-week road trip itinerary from Denver to LA

 At the very least, I’m excited about the view from our room at The Palms.
 This off-strip casino has a fully awesome rooftop bar that I went to last time I was in Vegas, and seeing as my photography skills have improved by 1000X since then, I’m planning on taking some sweet shots from up there.

-On this visit I’m hoping to do some unique Las Vegas activities like the Neon Museum and Pinball Hall of Fame, and a few sights out of town like the spectacular Seven Magic Mountains rock art in the desert.
+On this visit I’m hoping to do some fun Las Vegas activities like the Neon Museum and Pinball Hall of Fame, and a few sights out of town like the spectacular Seven Magic Mountains rock art in the desert.

 California